 PacWave Site Observations

-This data submission contains raw and near-real-time updated data from FLOATr (Fixed Location Ocean and Atmosphere Tracking) buoys and Sofar Spotter wave buoys at sites in the PacWave open-ocean testing facility operated by Oregon State University, located off the coast of Newport, Oregon.
+This data submission contains raw and near-real-time updated data from FLOATr (Fixed Location Ocean and Atmosphere Tracking) buoys, Sofar Spotter wave buoys, and Nexsens meteorological buoys at sites in the PacWave open-ocean testing facility operated by Oregon State University, located off the coast of Newport, Oregon.

 There are two sites located at PacWave, aptly named PacWave North (PWN) and PacWave South (PWS).
 PWN is an autonomous test site located 2 nm offshore, has a water depth of 45-55 m, and is between 44.68 & 44.70 degrees North and 124.12 & 124.15 degrees West.
 PWS is a grid-connected test site located 6 nm offshore, has a water depth of 65-78 m, and is between 44.55 & 44.58 degrees North and 124.21 & 124.24 degrees West.

 The FLOATr buoys provide meteorological measurements of wind speed and direction, air temperature and pressure, shortwave radiation (light).
-An onboard CTD (conductivity-temperature-depth) sensor provides measurements of water temperature, salinity, and dissolved oxygen.
-Down-looking ADCPs installed on the FLOATr buoys provide observations of water velocity.
+An onboard CTD (conductivity-temperature-depth) sensor (Seabird SBE 37-SM MicroCAT) provides measurements of water temperature, salinity, and dissolved oxygen.
+Down-looking ADCPs (RDI Workhorse 600 kHz) installed on the FLOATr buoys provide observations of water velocity.
+Buoys are named with a 3 digit number that increases for each deployment.

-The wave buoys provide measurements of standard and directional wave statistics as well as additional metocean variables, depending on the firmware version installed.
-Raw data are provided in the original CSV file format, and processed data are provided in netCDF4 format.
+The wave buoys (Spotter and Nexsens) provide measurements of standard and directional wave statistics as well as additional metocean variables, depending on the firmware version installed.
+Data are provided in the original json file format as pulled from the cloud API, and processed data are provided in netCDF4 format.
+Raw Spotter CSV datafiles are uploaded sporadically as the buoys are recovered and SD cards retrieved.
+Nexsens buoys are named with a 3 digit number that increases for each deployment.

 Processed data are provided in netCDF4 format based on Integrated Ocean Observing System (IOOS) standards.
 Note, minimal quality control has been conducted on these data.